FS-AI/FS-AI_ADS-DV_CAD/README.md

 #### Note on AV mounts:

-Grommet type AV mounts may be used to isolate an additional sensor mounting plate as long as the rigid clamping requirement is respected.
+Grommet type AV mounts may be used to isolate an additional sensor and compute hardware mounting plate as long as the rigid clamping requirement is respected.
 It must be possible to fully compress the M6 metal spring washer.
 This is best achieved using 'top hat' spacers or a rigid spacer tube:

 ![AV_Sensor_Mount_Example](images/AV_Sensor_Mount_Example.png)